mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

   <kbd>⎇ Alt</kbd>) in symmetric positions for each hand, to help divide
   work load evenly between the hands.

-* It should be mechanical, since it just feels better and hopefully, lasts longer.
+* It should be mechanical, since mechanical keyboards feel better and hopefully, last longer.

 To solve the problem once and for all, I decided that I'd buy a keyboard that satisfies those criteria no matter the price.
 After some research I